Anny spends most of her time on a quest of self-improvement. She writes about her experiences that she hopes can be helpful to others.

-The story is one of the earlier series that excellently tackles subjects of sexual orientations and confusions, coming out, the inevitable complications of a bad decision, and roller coaster of emotional intensity that starts out with betrayal.
-An absolute must watch.
+The story is one of the earlier series that excellently tackles subjects of sexual orientation and confusion, coming out, the inevitable complications of a bad decision, and a roller coaster of emotional intensity that starts out with betrayal.
+An absolute must-watch.

 This series follows the common tragedy of a main character with a disability, but Japan never fails to add originality to the overused trope.

 Sawada Takuto (portrayed by Miura Haruma) once had a heavy burden on his shoulders when his parents wanted him to become a doctor, but is faced with ultimate disappointment when their attention shifts to his young brother instead.
-The fourth-year university student leads a life with no purpose, wandering aimlessly in parties.
+The fourth-year university student leads a life with no purpose, wandering aimlessly to party after partfy.
 Once he finds out that he is suffering from Amyotrophic Lateral Sclerosis (ALS) and that he has little time to live, he embarks on a journey to change his life for the better.

 Beautifully written and exceptionally realistic, the series deserves all the accolades it’s been given.